Pet Rabbit Chewing is a Thing...

 • My rabbit is chewing on the wooden hutch

-Ack!!
-Bunny owners find out very quickly that rabbits chew and chew… and chew… and chew… and DO THEY EVER STOP CHEWING?!
+Pet rabbit owners find out very quickly that rabbits chew and chew… and chew… and chew… Do they EVER stop chewing??

-In a word, no. While the rest of the rabbit stops growing once it reaches adulthood, bunny teeth never stop growing.
+The answer is: No!
+While the rest of the rabbit stops growing once it reaches adulthood, bunny teeth never stop growing.
 It is similar to fingernails on people.
 And like our fingernails, bunny teeth need to be regularly worn down and filed through gnawing to prevent injury and pain to its face.
-Chewing and gnawing naturally perform the filing and wearing functions which is why bunnies constantly chew stuff.
+Chewing and gnawing naturally perform the wearing functions which is why rabbits have a constant internal drive to chew stuff.

 Can I train my bunny not to chew?

-No. You don’t want your rabbit to stop chewing!
-It’d be great, however, if you could train it to chew on appropriate objects!
-But if by some miracle you could train your pet rabbit to stop chewing, it would quickly develop serious problems.
+No. You don’t want your rabbit to stop chewing.
+If by some miracle you could train your pet rabbit to stop chewing, it would quickly develop serious problems.
+It’d be great, however, if you could train it to chew on appropriate objects.

 What will happen if my bunny doesn’t chew?